jgrebol/ESIpy/README.md

 ## Features
 The object esipy.ESI() needs to be initialized with the attribute `rings` and the AOMs (the variable `Smo` or, otherwise, the `mol`, `mf` and `partition` variables to construct them.
 See the **Variable scope** section for more information).
 Further customization is also available.
-- `ESI.aoms()`: Will build the AOMs and store them in the **ESI.Smo** variable.
-From PySCF's `mol` and `mf` objects and `partition` as a string containing the desired partition (`mulliken`, `lowdin`, `meta_lowdin`, `nao`, `iao`), generate a list of matrices containing the Atomic Overlap Matrices (AOMs).
-The variable `save` is a string containing the name of the file where to save the AOMs, which will have the `.aoms` extension.
-- `ESI.calc()`: Compute population analyses, delocalization analyses, and aromaticity indicators from the AOMs (variable Smo).
+- `ESI.print()`: Compute population analyses, delocalization analyses, and aromaticity indicators from the AOMs (variable Smo).
 Only the AOMs, `Smo`, and the ring connectivities, `rings`, are required for the calculation.
 Any other information will complement the calculation, although it is highly recommended to provide the `mol` and `mf` objects.
 See **Variable scope** for more information.
 Multi-core processing for the MCI calculation is supported by setting `ncores` at a number of cores different than 1, albeit the speed-up is non-linear.
-- Sole functions to compute each of the aromaticity indicators (I<sub>ring</sub>, MCI, AV1245, PDI, BOA, FLU, HOMA, HOMER and BLA), see [examples/example06.py](examples/example06.py`).
-- `ESI.fromfile(act)`: To read the matrices from ESIpy or AIMAll (`act='r'`) or to write the AOMs into AIMAll format (`act='w'`).
+- `ESI.readaoms()`: To read the matrices from ESIpy or AIMAll.
 If read, the variable `ESI.Smo` will contain the aforementioned matrices.
 The path of the folder to read can be specified in `ESI.readpath`.
+- `ESI.writeaoms()`: To write the matrices in the AIMAll format.
+The directory with the information will be located in the working directory.

 ## Installation
 ESIpy can be installed through: